 Firstly, congratulations on your engagement!
 Wedding Insurance really should be an essential part of your planning.
 A small price to pay for complete peace of mind, on what is likely the second most expensive day off your life.

 Here’s a list of the top 10 questions we get asked about wedding insurance.

-Wedding insurance is a type of insurance policy that provides financial protection for any potential losses, including pre-paid deposits and additional costs, should something go wrong in the lead-up to, and on, your wedding day.
+Wedding insurance is a type of insurance policy that provides financial protection for any potential losses on your wedding day.
+This would include pre-paid deposits and additional costs should something go wrong in the lead-up to, and on your wedding day.